 Ritani's customer service is open Mon-Thurs 9am EST to 10pm EST. Fridays they close at 9.
 They are closed on Saturday and open again on Monday from 11 to 6pm.
 They're available through email, chat, or by phone.

 If for some reason you can't make those times, you can actually book a private appointment outside of this time frame.
 So they may not be open 24/7 but they will adjust to a customers need, should it arise.
 They also have gemologists you can hav

 If you'd like to speak to a GIA certified gemologist at Ritani, you can book at appointment with their Concierge services.
 They can help you find an affordably priced diamond for your budget, help you compare loose diamonds, or even help you choose between white gold or yellow gold.

-This is a free service and it's unbiased advice because they don't make any commission off sales.
+This is a free service and it's unbiased advice because they don't make any commission from sales.

-One thing I really admire about Ritani is all the different ways they try to offer customers transparency.
+In my full review of Ritani, you'll see one thing I really admire is all the different ways they try to offer customers transparency.
 When you check out a diamond online, they provide you a Market Analysis.